-Seat belts are only designed to be used by only one person at a time.
-They are not suitable for people smaller than 150 cm.
+Seat belts are designed to be used by only one person at a time.
+Child restraint system

 Periodically check all parts of the belt system for damage and proper functionality.

 Have damaged components replaced.
 After an accident, have the belts and triggered belt pretensioners replaced by a workshop.